diffkemp/diffkemp/docs/development.md

 pre-installed.
 You can then follow the [standard build instructions](#build) to build and install DiffKemp.
-The only difference is that it is not possible to run `pip install` inside Nix shell (because of the way Nix works) and it is necessary to use the built-in `setuptoolsShellHook` function instead.
+The only difference is that it is not possible to run `pip install` inside Nix shell (because of the way Nix works).
+Thus, you have to use our generated executables.

 We also provide a special Nix environment for retrieving and preparing kernel versions necessary for running [regression tests](#python-tests)